CMPUT 303/403 - Practical Algorithmics / Algorithmics in Competitive Programming

 Textbook

-I strongly recommend the 4th edition.
+If you are interested in the book, I strongly recommend the 4th edition.
 The 3rd edition will not be quite as nice.
 A few new topics appear in the 4th edition and they expanded the list of suggested problems to include problems from Kattis, which will be the platform used in CMPUT 403.
 Kattis problems were not included in the 3rd edition of the book.

 Is This Course Right For You?